The Best Homemade Taco Seasoning

 You can also use this seasoning with ground chicken or ground turkey for chicken or turkey tacos.
 Use it just as you would for beef tacos.

-In addition to tacos, this blend is one of our favourites for seasoning chicken wings or legs.
-You could also use it in your chilli, soups or stews.
+In addition to tacos, this blend is one of our favorites for seasoning chicken wings or legs.
+You could also use it in your chili, soups, or stews.

 If you like this recipe, be sure to check out this collection of 21 homemade seasoning and sauce recipes!